mollie/mollie-JTL/README.md

 # Support #

 Do you have problems with the installation or do you think the module contains a bug?
-Open a Ticket to info@mollie.com with a accurate description of the problem.
+Open a Ticket at [ws-url.de/help](https://ws-url.de/help) with a accurate description of the problem.